jenkiim/portfolio-jennifer/docs/assignments/assignment3.md

 ## Pitch
 Introducing POV, a social media platform created for people tired of the echo chambers and polarization of social media today.
 POV is designed for those seeking meaningful conversations, diverse perspectives, and the opportunity to engage with differing viewpoints.
 Unlike traditional platforms that amplify extreme opinions, POV offers a space for balanced, thoughtful discussion without the overwhelming focus on popularity or virality.

 POV offers key features to enhance this experience.
 With the Viewpoint Spectrum, users can express their stance on a topic along a gradient, capturing more nuanced opinions beyond a simple agree/disagree.
 The Devil’s Advocate mode lets users briefly advocate for the opposing side in responses, encouraging them to explore perspectives beyond their own.
-Another standout feature, Non-Biased Samples, addresses the bias of popularity-driven content.
+Another feature, Non-Biased Samples, addresses the bias of popularity-driven content.
 It strips away information like the author and number of upvotes, offering random suggestions to ensure users aren’t just seeing the loudest or most extreme voices, but instead a variety of perspectives that might otherwise be suppressed by traditional algorithms.

 POV brings value by encouraging balanced discourse and helping users explore a wider range of viewpoints.